Written by Arvind Srivastav

 British Heart Foundation guidance.
 Measure your waist at your belly button, then divide by your height (same units).
 UK NICE recommends this as a simpler, more predictive check than BMI alone.

-We are not gifted heart-health wise as South Asians, but there is so much we can do to protect ourselves and our loved ones from heart disease.
+The cards are stacked against us, but there is so much we can do to protect our heart and of our loved ones.
 Staying healthy, earlier blood tests, a one-time Lp(a) check, lowering your cholesterol, and getting a heart scan earlier can help you live a long life with a healthy heart.

 If you want a quick starting point, our heart age calculator gives you a simple read on where you stand today, and our Lp(a) deep dive explains why that single test matters so much for this population.
 One caveat: our heart age calculator is based on US risk scores, so it may underestimate your heart age if you are South Asian.
 Treat the number as a floor, not a ceiling.

-A CT angiogram heart scan shows you the full picture of your arteries, giving you clarity and the power to act early.
+A CT angiogram heart scan that gives you the full picture of your arteries, giving you clarity and the power to act early.
 Reserve your spot today.